Kaustuv942/mails24/README.md

 # MAILS24
 Ever wanted to send and schedule mail/mails at some specific day, date, time of the year  with a click of a button?
-Here is a web app handcrafted make your life easier.
+Here is a web app handcrafted to make your life easier.

 ![alt text](https://github.com/Kaustuv942/mails24/blob/master/public/1.JPG?raw=true)